Behala: Tram

-Trams used to be popular vehicles for commuting to and from several parts of Behala, but of late the trend has seen a reversal for their slow speed.
-After the construction of Taratala flyover, the only truncated tram service from Behala Bazaar to Joka became deplorable and finally closed as a result of the Esplanade-Joka Metro Project.
+Trams used to be popular vehicles connecting Behala with Esplanade (Route 35).
+After the construction of Taratala flyover, the route was truncated and trams would ply only along Behala-Joka stretch.
+In 2011, the route finally closed as a result of the Esplanade-Joka Metro Project.

 Railway

-Behala is served by Majherhat, Brace Bridge and New Alipore railway station on the Sealdah South section of Kolkata Suburban Railway.
+Behala is served by Majherhat, Brace Bridge and New Alipore railway stations on the Sealdah South section of Kolkata Suburban Railway.

-Behala was also served by Gholesapur and Sakherbazar railway station of Kalighat Falta Railway (KFR), which has been closed in 1957.
+Behala was also served by Gholesapur, Sakherbazar and Thakurpukur railway station of Kalighat Falta Railway (KFR), which has been closed in 1957.

 Airport

 Behala Airport more commonly referred as Behala Flying Training Institute (BFTI) or Behala Flying Club (BFC) is the second of the two airports in the Kolkata Metropolitan Area and other being the Netaji Subhas Chandra Bose International Airport.
 There are plans to upgrade the airport.
-Recently a helicopter service has been started to connect Kolkata with Durgapur by air.
+Previously there was helicopter service from behala airport to digha and durgapur, but it was later suspended by the authority.
+Currently, there is no commercial helicopter service available from behala flying club.

 Metro Railway

-Former President Ms. Pratibha Patil laid the foundation stone of Joka to Esplanade Metro Rail Project (Kolkata Metro Line 3) in presence of Union Finance Minister and Governor of West Bengal in September, 2010.
+Former President Ms. Pratibha Patil laid the foundation stone of Joka to Esplanade Metro Rail Project (Purple Line) in presence of Union Finance Minister and Governor of West Bengal in September 2010.

-The metro has partially started from Joka to Taratala, and has been inaugurated by Prime Minister of India Narendra Modi on 30 December, 2022.
+The metro has partially started from Joka to Taratala, and has been inaugurated by Prime Minister of India Narendra Modi on 30 December 2022.

-Currently six stations are active that are Joka Metro Station, Thakurpukur Metro Station, Sakherbazar Metro Station, Behala Chowrasta Metro Station, Behala Bazaar Metro Station and Taratala Metro Station.
+Currently six stations are active that are Joka Metro Station, Thakurpukur Metro Station, Sakherbazar Metro Station, Behala Chowrasta Metro Station, Behala Bazaar Metro Station, Taratala Metro Station and Majherhat metro station.

-The construction of Majherhat Metro Station is expected to be completed by 2024.
+The construction of Majherhat metro station - Esplanade metro station portion is expected to be completed by 2029.

+Healthcare

+The whole Behala region is surrounded by numerous hospitals and medical centres.

+The State General Hospital for region Behala is Vidyasagar State General Hospital, which is beside the Behala bazar metro station and Kolkata Municipal Corporation Behala.

+Nearby Behala, at Thakurpukur M.G Road, another famous hospital and medical research centre situated named as "Saroj Gupta Cancer Research Institute" locally knows as "Thakurpukur cancer hospital".
+It is one of the oldest cancer treatment centres in Kolkata.

+Some other hospitals in Behala are: